What is it?

-In it’s early stages, Greasy Heel is not painful, but may cause some discomfort to the horse.
-However, if the lesions are not treated and allowed to progress, they may become pruritic (itchy) and lead to scratching, further trauma and lameness.
+In its early stages, Greasy Heel is not painful, but may cause some discomfort to the horse.
+However, if the lesions are not treated and allowed to progress, they may become painful or itchy and lead to scratching, further trauma and lameness.

 What can I do, as an owner, to treat Greasy Heel?

 The most important aspect of the treatment of Greasy Heel involves identifying and removing the predisposing factor(s) that started the disease.

 Once the predisposing factor(s) are removed, steps to reduce and treat Greasy Heel include:

 - Gently clean the affected areas, hair may be clipped.

 - Soak the affected limbs for 10 minutes with water.